Again, you got to play golf tomorrow for the first time in a couple of weeks.

 Both parties have had their chances to deal with terrorism and didn't do it.

-Uh you can talk about Reagan and Lebanon back then.
+You can talk about Reagan and Lebanon back then.

-We've reached a point though where somebody's finally doing something about it.
+We've reached a point, though, where somebody's finally doing something about it.

-All right, maybe we waited too long.
+Maybe we waited too long.

-We had we 9-11 was it, I think we had our fill.
+I think we had our fill.

 Some of us did.